TomerFi/TomerFi/README.md

 **Combining Groovy and Java (August 6, 2020)**
 <br/>
-Combining Groovy scripts in our Java-based code, is easy with Maven...
+Combining Groovy scripts in our Java-based code is easy with Maven...
 <br/>
 [Read further][groovy-java]